 Reviewing and polishing your AI notes

 Every AI-generated summary in Metaview is a draft created for you based on your personal settings, templates, and configurations.
 Notes are generated when you view them, ensuring they reflect the way you prefer to structure your interviews.
-When reviewing your notes, you can:- Edit and supplement AI Notes with your personal observations: Editing your notes
+When reviewing your notes, you can:

 You can also use Snippets to share short clips directly from your recordings — perfect for highlighting specific moments or examples without sharing the full conversation.
 This is great for getting quick input from colleagues, or to illustrate a candidate’s point in context while keeping the rest of the conversation private.
 Learn more: Using Snippets